PURE MTH 7038 - Pure Mathematics Topic A

 General Course Information

-Course Code PURE MTH 7038 Course Pure Mathematics Topic A Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Y Course Description Please contact the School of Mathematical Sciences for further details, or view course information on the School of Mathematical Sciences web site at http://www.maths.adelaide.edu.au
+Course Code PURE MTH 7038 Course Pure Mathematics Topic A Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Y Course Description This course is available for students taking a Masters degree in Mathematical Sciences.
+The course will cover an advanced topic in pure mathematics.
+For details of the topic offered this year please refer to the Course Outline.

 The full timetable of all activities for this course can be accessed from Course Planner.